1. Laws of the Game

 3. Start of Play

 - It is the coach’s responsibility to ensure all players are correctly attired for the game before referee inspection.
 Rule 8h of the AAYSA rules define how a player should be attired.
-Failure to have a player correctly prepared could result in a yellow card for the coach.
+All player jerseys must have a number on the back which matches that on the tournament roster Failure to have a player correctly prepared could result in a yellow card for the coach.

 - Regardless of weather conditions, players and coaches must be on the field at the scheduled playing time, ready to play.
 The clock will start running at the scheduled playing time.
 Forfeits will be awarded if play has not started within 5 minutes of starting time as determined by the referee.
 A forfeited match will be recorded as a 3-0 score.
 The Tournament Director/Site Administrator may modify a scheduled start time for any match or reduce scheduled match length prior to the start of the match; all such matches will be considered to be official.